cosmic-plus/js-oc-multisig/README.md

 # js-stellar-oc-multisig

-**Stellar On-chain Multisignatures** is a JavaScript library that enable storing/retrieving signatures from the Stellar blockchain.
+**Stellar On-chain Multisignatures** is a JavaScript library that enable storing/retrieving signatures on the Stellar blockchain.

 Stellar blockchain offers on-chain advanced setups for multi-signature accounts and smart-contracts.
 This is great because it makes it robust and secure.
-However, the signatures collection is not part of it and have to happens off-chain.
+However, the signatures collection is not part of it.

 Some smart-contracts and account security models may require that signature collection happens on the public ledger.
 This library implements a way to do so.
+By default, the signatures are stored on the test network.
+However, it is possible to set it up to use public network or any custom network as well.

+Once on-chain signature collection is enabled on an account, it may be used each from each transaction whose this account is the source.
+All legit signers for this transaction can send any legit signature they have.

 *Disclaimer:* This library is made independently from the Stellar Foundation.